PRIVACY NOTICE – CourseSight

 - to maintain a record of Training Places that have been booked including for whom and by whom such places have been booked;

-- to identify you / the delegate and cross reference your or their CourseSight account or registered details with any account you or the delegate or your or their employer has with us in connection with our suite of products which comprise databases of the holders (Cardholders) of construction and related industry smartcards.
-This suite of products includes but is not limited to SkillGuard, Validate and other client own-branded versions thereof.
+- to identify you / the delegate and cross reference your or their CourseSight account or registered details with any account you or the delegate or your or their employer has with us in connection with our 'SkillSight' database of the holders (Cardholders) of construction industry smartcards (including but not limited to cards issued by Construction Skills Certification Scheme Ltd (CSCS)).
 We may also pass such details to Providers so that they can identify and update training records for you / the relevant course delegate.
-We use information held about Cardholders in the manner set out in the terms and conditions and Privacy Notice for the particular product in question e.g. SkillGuard.
-We may also surface information about course outcomes including the qualifications achieved and the date they were achieved, where available, to anyone checking the delegate’s CSCS or compatible card online using the CSCS Go Smart apps or online card checker where the delegate’s card number was entered at the time of booking.
+We use information held about Cardholders in the manner set out in the SkillSight terms and conditions and Privacy Notice.

 We may combine information held about you and/or Cardholders with other information we collect about you and/or Cardholders from other sources.
 We may use the combined information for the purposes set out above.